terrdv/terrdv/README.md

-Hi I'm Terrence David a Computer Science student at the University of British Columbia interested in full-stack development and ML.
+I'm Terrence David a Computer Science student at the University of British Columbia interested in full-stack development and ML.

 ---